djordon/queueing-tool/docs/overview.rst

 choose which queue to arrive at next.
 The :class:`.GreedyAgent` class is built to model such routing.

-The network is represented as a graph-tool :class:`~graph_tool.Graph`.
+The network is represented as a :any:`networkx.DiGraph`.
 On top of each edge in the graph sits the queues, where each queue is represented as a :class:`.QueueServer`.
 In our model, each checkout line is it's own ``QueueServer``.
 These checkout queues receive arrivals from people who are already in the store,